More than 100 people killed in earthquake in northwest China

 According to CCTV, at least 11 people were also killed in the city of Haidong in Qinghai.
 Haidong is situated close to the epicentre about 100km (60 miles) southwest of Gansu Province’s capital, Lanzhou.

+“I live on the 16th floor and felt the tremors so strongly,” a man named Qin was quoted as saying in the state-run Global Times.
+“The moment of the earthquake was feeling like being tossed up after surging waves… I woke my family up and we rushed down all 16 floors in one breath.

+Qin added that it was minus 12 degrees Celsius (10.4 Fahrenheit), and that while some of his neighbours had put on down jackets or wrapped themselves in blankets others were bare-chested.

 Rescue work was under way with Chinese President Xi Jinping calling for “all-out efforts” in the search and relief work.
+Nearly 1,500 firefighters were deployed with another 1,500 on stand-by, according to state media.
+More than 300 officers and soldiers were also mobilised for disaster relief.

+Supplies including drinking water, blankets, stoves and instant noodles were also being sent to the affected area.

+Footage on state television showed emergency vehicles driving along snow-lined highways, and rescue workers pictured shoulder-to-shoulder in the trucks.

 The US Geological Survey reported the quake was a magnitude 5.9, while the European Mediterranean Seismological Centre (EMSC) said it was a magnitude 6.1.

-The earthquake struck at a depth of 10km (6 miles) at 11:59 pm local time on Monday (15:59 GMT), according to the USGS, which initially reported the magnitude at 6.0.
+The earthquake struck Gansu’s Jishishan county at a depth of 10km (6 miles) at 11:59 pm local time on Monday (15:59 GMT), according to the USGS, which initially reported the magnitude at 6.0.
+Multiple aftershocks were reported.

 Gansu has a population of about 26 million people and includes part of the Gobi Desert.